octoenergy/tentaclio/README.md

 with tentaclio.open("s3::/path/to/my/file", mode='w') as writer:
     df.to_parquet(writer)
 ```
-`Readers`, `Writers` and they closeable versions can be used anywhere expecting a file like object, pandas or pickle are examples of such functions.
+`Readers`, `Writers` and their closeable versions can be used anywhere expecting a file-like object; pandas or pickle are examples of such functions.

 ### Database access